Don’t ask “What to hang over my bed?”

 “Do what you love.
 Do what makes your heart sing.
 In the end, you don’t have to listen to anyone else’s opinions.
 You are the one who’s living with it!” 🙂

 That being said, there’s also a time and place to listen to your designer if he or she strongly feels there’s a good way to go with something particular in your space.
 You’re paying them for their expertise and judgment.
-Thus, if you’ve chosen a good one you have confidence in, you maaaaaay want to weight their advice a bit more heavily.
+Thus, if you’ve chosen a good one you have confidence in, you maaaaaay want to weigh their advice a bit more heavily.

 WHAT TO HANG OVER THE BED:

-Inspiration with Something Above the Bed
+Inspiration with Something Above the Bed!

 On the flip side, here are 3 examples of when hanging over the bed does work.